 Let’s be honest, almost all of us have been to a company meeting and seen people bored, zoned out or rolling their eyes.
 We might have felt this way ourselves.
 This can also be true of H&S talks — sometimes called toolbox talks, safety talks, or safety briefings.

-Great H&S talks should follow a few key principles:
+Great H&S talks should follow these key principles:

 Choose topics that make sense to the site, people and the sequence of work you’re in.
 One way to figure out what you should be talking about is to ask workers what they think needs priority.